What is the mix of presentation versus interaction at your meetings? What should it be?

 It’s hard for me to think of a more innovative participatory conference session format.
 For two hours we were spellbound, working and playing hard on our laptops, and then excitedly discussing and debriefing.
 I wager that all the participants at the edACCESS 2010 Web 2.0 Collaborative Tools Workshop will remember this experience and their associated learning for a long time.

 What other lessons can we learn from this experiment?
-Are there ways this collaborative process might be improved?
+Are there ways we could improve this participatory conference session?